w3guy/old-documentation/docs/configuration/file-uploads.md

 Follow me as I walk us through the set up.

-## Creating File Uploader Custom Field
+## Creating File Upload Custom Field
 Say we want to allow registering users to upload their drivers license and résumé, it therefore means we'll be creating two file uploader [custom fields](custom-fields.md).

 To create the fields, click the `Custom Profile Fields` menu, then the `Add New` button.